Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions

-\begin{itemize}[leftmargin=*] \item We propose a novel estimator based on Stein's method that requires only the existence of the second moment of the noise.
-To the best of our knowledge, this is the first SIM estimator to attain the optimal statistical error rate under such minimal assumptions.
-Our estimator is highly efficient: it requires no optimization, and can be computed in $O(nd)$ time and $O(d)$ space from $n$ contextual samples in $\mathbb{R}^d$.
+\begin{itemize}[leftmargin=*] \item We propose a novel and efficient estimator based on Stein's method that requires only the existence of the second moment of the noise and attains the minimax error rate.
+Moreover, our estimator is highly efficient: it requires no optimization, and can be computed in $O(nd)$ time and $O(d)$ space from $n$ contextual samples in $\mathbb{R}^d$.
 We further show that this estimator extends naturally to the sparse high-dimensional regime with the same error bound in terms of the sparsity index.
-These results firmly constitute a substantial advancement in the estimation of SIMs as well. \item As a warm-up, we introduce STOR, an Explore-then-Commit (EtC) style algorithm, and show that it achieves a regret bound of order $\tilde O_T(T^\frac{2}{3})$.
-Building on this, we propose a new algorithm named ESTOR that leverages a novel epoch-based schedule, and prove that it achieves a nearly-optimal regret bound of order $\tilde O_T(T^\frac{1}{2})$ under our significantly more challenging problem setting. \item Next, we extend our results to the high-dimensional setting and show that the same regret bounds hold when the ambient dimension is replaced by the sparsity level of the true parameter, making our approach well-suited for modern applications with high-dimensional feature spaces. \item Furthermore, we propose GSTOR, a new method that extends STOR to the general case where the reward functions are not necessarily monotonic.
+These results also constitute a notable advancement in the estimation of SIMs as well. \item As a warm-up, we introduce STOR, an Explore-then-Commit (EtC) style algorithm, and show that it achieves a regret bound of order $\tilde O_T(T^\frac{2}{3})$.
+Building on this, we propose a new algorithm named ESTOR that leverages a novel epoch-based schedule, and prove that it achieves a nearly-optimal regret bound of order $\tilde O_T(T^\frac{1}{2})$ under our significantly more challenging problem setting. \item Next, we extend our results to the high-dimensional setting and show that the same regret bounds hold when the ambient dimension is replaced by the sparsity level of the true parameter, making our approach well-suited for modern applications with sparse high-dimensional feature spaces. \item Furthermore, we propose GSTOR, a new method that extends STOR to the general case where the reward functions are not necessarily monotonic.
 We introduce a double-exploration-then-exploit methodology that combines our Stein's method-based estimator with a kernel regression procedure to approximate the unknown link function.
 Under a standard Gaussian design assumption, our GSTOR achieves the regret of order $\tilde O_T(T^\frac{3}{4})$. \item Finally, we validate our theoretical results through extensive experiments on both synthetic and real-world datasets, illustrating the effectiveness of our methods across diverse reward structures. \end{itemize}